AnuhyaCheruvu/conferenceManagementSystem/README.md

 ### Pre-requisites for Building
 * Java 1.8 or above
 * Maven (for building)
-* JUnit (for test dependencies, resolves while building the project using Maven)
+* JUnit version-4.12 (for test dependencies, resolves while building the project using Maven)
-* Mockito (for test dependencies, resolves while building the project using Maven)
+* Mockito version-1.9.5(for test dependencies, resolves while building the project using Maven)

 ### Pre-requisites for Executing the Program
 * Java 1.8 or above

 ### How to Build

+* After extracting the zip file.
+Follow the below steps:
 ```bash
 cd /path/to/project-root
 mvn clean install